 In this tutorial, we will show you how to install PostgreSQL on Debian 10 Buster.
 For those of you who didn’t know, PostgreSQL or Postgres is an open-source relational database management system.
-It is popular and has many advanced features like reliable transactions and concurrency without read locks.
+It is popular and has many advanced features like reliable transactions and concurrency without reading locks.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of PostgreSQL on a Debian 10 (Buster) server.
+I will show you the step-by-step installation of PostgreSQL on a Debian 10 (Buster) server.

 Install PostgreSQL on Debian 10 Buster